Creating interactive images

 - Open your survey in Snap.

 - Add a new question.
-If it is not already a Single choice type question change it to one (with a Single response).
+If it is not already a Single choice type question then change it to one and set it as Single response.

 - Enter your questionnaire text (Are you male or female?) and two codes.